May the strings make you smile, May they always remind you of me

 “All I want to be is your love king, tonight…”

 And on the days he was at the forefront of my frontal lobe, a song could transport me to a moment in time when he was mine… even though he was never mine.
 At least, never mine to keep.
 Always on loan as we loved on borrowed time.

 He was a friend who was there in my time of need.
 Unlike the others, he allowed me to grieve; mourn the period of my life rife with anger and confusion.
 His humor brought so much needed levity, I couldn’t help but want to be around him all the time.
 And this time — unlike the last time — he had the time to entertain me.
 A personal jester tucked away neatly in my breast pocket.

 “Now I’m gonna make a point to just focus on us…”

 We’d spend nights watching movies, listening to music, and letting our streams of consciousness run wild.
 And during the day, we’d spend hours in between work sending each other messages about the mundane things we hated, talk about the small things we made exceptions to like, and in between all the words we shared, a love blossomed.

 But our love was a special love of two people who were too scared to have their hearts broken again.
 Our love was a quiet one; it was fragile.
 It was delicate and whenever it was ever-present, we did our best to cradle it in silence and deep sighs, holding it so close to our chests, at times, we were suffocating it — stifling our little bundle gasping for air.

 While we were doing our best to protect our love, we were stunting its growth.
 I’m not sure of how aware we were of the damage we were causing.
 Maybe we weren’t aware.
-In hindsight, however, I’m sure we were aware, but we were too frightened to see if our bond could grow into a might oak tree, or dry and go to dust in the cracked death we’d both become some accustomed to.
+In hindsight, however, I’m sure we were, but we were too frightened to see if our bond could grow into a might oak tree, or dry and go to dust in the cracked death we’d both become so accustomed to.

 “Just can’t rest waiting for the phone to ring“